When I was a kid, my Sunday School teachers were always asking us, “What’s the moral of the story?”

 I’m wondering if this reductive reading of the Bible is embedded in the idea of the “Application.”
 This is the part of the sermon when the pastor explains how the Biblical text applies to our lives.

-By the way some preachers talk about the application, one might get the impression that this is the most important part of the message, but as a congregant, we usually feel that it will be hard to live out the application.
-Not only because Biblical standards of holiness are always out of our reach.
+By the way some preachers talk about the application, one might get the impression that this is the most important part of the message.
+I wonder if it is.
+No doubt, it is very important to understand the connection of scripture to our real lives, but as a congregant, I am usually unable to live out the application of many sermons after I leave the pew–not only because Biblical standards of holiness are always out of our reach, but because I’ve forgotten it.

 If I do some free association with the word application, I come up with Band-Aids and other things that adhere, like those decals I used to stick onto my model race cars.
 To apply means to stick something onto the surface of something else.

-It follows then that to apply the lessons of a sermon means to stick its teachings onto me.
+It follows then that to apply the lessons of a sermon means to stick its teachings onto me or my life.
 The limitations of this word are becoming obvious.
-For one thing, the pastor does all the work, he does the applying, and the listeners are passive, like a child receiving the Band-Aid.
+For one thing, the pastor does all the work; he does the applying, and the listeners are passive, like a child receiving the Band-Aid.
 And, like a Band-Aid, it makes us feel better, but it doesn’t usually stick longer than a day.
 We walk away happiest if the bandage is one of those fancy kinds with cartoon characters on them.
 We might even show our friends, who will be only temporarily enamored.

 This is not a very good way to interact with any story, let alone scripture, for it makes of the Bible a box of Band-Aids.
-A metal box filled with varied useful objects that can be extracted by the skilfull hands of a skillful and equipped expert.
-I’m thinking of my mother who, with deft and nailed fingers. was able to extract the appropriate Band-Aid from deep in the box.
+A metal box filled with varied useful objects that can be extracted by the skillful hands of a skillful and equipped expert.
+I’m thinking of my mother who, with deft and nailed fingers, was able to extract the appropriate Band-Aid from deep in the box and masterfully apply it with a kiss for maximum effect.

 Good stories don’t stick to our surface, but they penetrate us and the encounter is implicit and transformative.
 Let me illustrate this with the story of “The Good Samaritan” found in Luke 10:25-37.Sermon Writing: Stories don't stick to us, they penetrate us and the encounter is implicit and transformative.Click To Tweet